Voting By Mail

 • Would you prefer to vote in person or by mail?
 Why?

-• Do you think voting by mail is a good idea?
+• In what situations do you think voting by mail is especially beneficial?

 • How do you think people can take advantage of voting by mail to cheat in the election?